Of Owls & Masters

 Driver + Support Guide

-The eldest son of Diamantina’s most celebrated 4x4 dynasty, Xaxau, like his brother Andre, is adventure nobility without the pretension.
-In addition to being one of the region’s most seasoned mechanics & welders, he happens to be an expert rider of horses, motorcycles, and (lucky for us) old 4x4s.
-You’ll see Xaxau & “Gaúcha” (our primary support vehicle) during your Journey as we cut long distances using the region’s labyrinth of dirt roads, but it’s the moments when you don’t see him—when he’s driving parallel to our route—that puts our minds at ease.
-In the unlikely event of an emergency, there isn’t anyone we’d rather have close by.
+The eldest son of Diamantina’s most celebrated 4x4 dynasty, Xaxau—like his brother André—is adventure nobility without the pretension.
+In addition to being one of the region’s most seasoned mechanics and welders, he’s also an expert rider of horses, motorcycles, and (lucky for us) vintage 4x4s.
+You’ll see Xaxau & “Gaúcha” (our primary support vehicle) during long overland crossings, but it’s the moments when you don’t see him—driving parallel to our route—that puts our minds at ease.
+In the unlikely event of an emergency, there no one we’d rather have close by.

 • André

-A soft-spoken, big city-loving motorcycle enthusiast born into (decidedly small town) Diamantina’s most celebrated family of 4x4 mechanics, Andre, like his brother Xaxau, is adventure nobility without the pretension.
-He’s also a remarkable motorcycle pilot, as well as a devoted part-time P.E. teacher(!).
-As the official dirt bike rescue driver of your Journey, we’ll hope to not see too much of Andre during our days on the tra,l but it’s his constant, reassuring presence along the roads parallel to our route that allows us to push forwards with confidence.
-In the unlikely event of an emergency, there isn’t anyone we’d rather have close by.
+A soft-spoken, big city-loving motorcycle enthusiast born into (decidedly small-town) Diamantina’s most celebrated family of 4x4 mechanics, André—like his brother, Xaxau—is adventure nobility without the pretension.
+He’s a devoted (and much beloved) P.E. teacher, but it’s his uncanny dirt bike skills that landed him on our crew.
+As the official motorcycle rescue driver of your journey, we’ll hope to not see too much of “Dezinho” on the trail—but his steady presence along roads that run parallel to ours is what lets us push forward with confidence.
+If you see him on the trail, don’t panic.
+You’re already being rescued.

 • Michel

 A year abroad in Australia taught Michel—then a biology undergrad—the power of travel, and convinced him that his hometown of Diamantina deserved to be rediscovered by the world.
-Since then, he’s become one of the most renown photographers in the Espinhaço, documenting its storied history and sharing his striking portraits of its denizens & every day life through publications like The Guardian, National Geographic Brazil, and more.
-As a member of our crew, Michel gets to put his passion for both cultura mineira and vintage Toyota 4×4s—as well as his fluency in English—to use, teaching others about the wondrous region he calls home.
+Since then, he’s become one of the most renown photographers in the Espinhaço, capturing the region’s history and everyday life in striking portraits published by The Guardian, National Geographic Brasil, and more.
+As a member of our crew, Michel gets to combine his love of cultura mineira and vintage Toyota 4×4s with his fluency in English—teaching others about the wondrous region he calls home.

 • Caio